-On March 19, 2011, Yashanee Vaughn, a 14-year-old student at Helensview High School in Portland, Ore., disappeared from view.
+On March 19, 2011, Yashanee Vaughn, a 14-year-old student at Helensview High School in Portland, Ore., disappeared.
 The last person to see her was 16-year-old Parrish Bennette.
 Hopes that Yashanee would be found alive were dashed when investigators found evidence that she died in Parrish’s bedroom in the Bennette home.
 The teen was arrested and charged with manslaughter and murder.
 He told his father and others that Yashanee's death was an accident.
 But it was four months before he finally led investigators to Yashanee’s lonely grave, buried three-feet underground on the wild slopes of nearby Rocky Butte.
 For Yashanee’s heartbroken family and friends, justice demands answers to dozens of unanswered questions.
 What really happened that fateful night?
 Why did nobody see or hear anything?
 Were others involved?
 Who transported Yashanee’s body and how?
 Did a witness identify Parrish and another man near the Grotto on Monday March 21?
 And what about the anonymous caller who named names and painted a chilling scenario involving four people and a rape?
 Was she repeating a rumor or did she really know something.
 Why didn’t investigators take those tapes?
-Those questions should be answered at Parrish's trial, set over until Feb.
-1, 2013.
-But those who knew Parrish before he ever picked up a gun are asking other questions.
+Yashanee's family believed those questions would be answered at Parrish's trial.
+Most were not, but Yashanee's family were stunned to discover they had waited four months to learn she had been killed and the location of her body because his defense lawyers had advised him to remain silent.
+Meanwhile those who knew Parrish before he ever picked up a gun were asking other questions.
 How could the boy they knew have done what he’s accused of?
 Could this tragedy have been prevented?
 Two mothers who took Parrish into their homes say he was an abused and neglected child who struggled for years to get help.
 They say they reported abuse, but caseworkers failed to protect him, and the Juvenile Justice system did no better.
 If Parrish had received help when he needed it, they say, he wouldn’t have been running the streets, getting in trouble and carrying a gun in the first place.
 This timeline is incomplete: If you have information to add, that will add to the story, please send it to Helen Silvis at Helen@theskanner.com We will add information that we can verify independently and meetsThe Skanner News' journalistic standards.

 Created by Helys on Sep 19, 2012